-You will be an expert in the field only when you keep practicing every day.
+You will be an expert in the field only when you keep practising every day.
 You need to work on finding the right field, mastery over the skills and so much more.
-So advance professionally, keeping in mind what all goals you have.
+So advance professionally, keeping in mind what goals you have.

 There is no hard and fast rule to become a database administrator.
 However, these steps will help you guide on to the right path in becoming a database administrator.